 Altus is a tiny city located in the state of Arkansas.
 With a population of 675 people and just one neighborhood, Altus is the 224th largest community in Arkansas.

-Altus is a blue-collar town, with 38.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Altus, you'll notice that it is more blue-collar than most other communities in America.
+38.03% of Altus’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Altus is a city of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Altus who work in office and administrative support (20.28%), management occupations (20.00%), and maintenance occupations (7.32%).

 Compared to the rest of the country, citizens of Altus spend much less time in their cars: on average, their commute to work is only 18.16 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.